 We measure all equity investments that do not result in consolidation and are not accounted for under the equity method at fair value with the change in fair value included in net income.
+When equity investments are sold, the change in fair value will become a gain or loss realized on disposition of asset.
 We use quoted market prices to determine the fair value of equity securities with readily determinable fair values.

-As previously reported, on February 16, 2022, Petrolia Canada Corporation (PCC), a wholly-owned subsidiary of Petrolia Energy Corporation (PEC), entered into a Purchase and Sale Agreement (PSA) and Debt Settlement Agreement (DSA) with Prospera Energy, Inc. (Prospera) whereby PCC sold its 28% working interest in the Luseland, Hearts Hill and Cuthbert fields.
-The PSA and DSA agreements were effective as of October 1, 2021.
+As discussed in Note 4, on February 16, 2022, PCC entered into a Purchase and Sale Agreement and Debt Settlement Agreement with Prospera.
 In January of 2023, the Company converted \$210,000 (CAD) (\$157,315 USD using prevailing rates at that date) of our debenture from Prospera into shares of Prospera Common stock at a conversion rate of \$0.05 (CAD) per share.
+In late March of 2023, the Company converted \$300,000 (CAD) (\$223,248 USD using prevailing rates at that date) of the debenture from Prospera into shares of Prospera common stock at a conversion rate of \$0.05 (CAD) per share.
+The conversion was completed in early April of 2023.